Facebook, Twitter lock horns in post-Super Bowl battle of the statistics

-SAN FRANCISCO (Reuters) - Facebook Inc and Twitter Inc released a barrage of data, special “heat” maps and slick animations on Monday to claim the title of most-popular social network for spectators watching the Super Bowl, but a winner was difficult to pick.
+SAN FRANCISCO, Feb 2 (Reuters) - Facebook Inc and Twitter Inc released a barrage of data, special “heat” maps and slick animations on Monday to claim the title of most-popular social network for spectators watching the Super Bowl, but a winner was difficult to pick.

 Facebook, the world’s largest social network, boasted that 65 million people chimed in on its service about the match that saw the New England Patriots edge the Seattle Seahawks 28-24, up 30 percent from the year earlier.
 Facebook even rolled out a new metric: The “people per minute” who joined in during the game’s most intense moments.